domenico-simone/basics_metagenomics/QC_tutorial.md

 ## A little warning before starting

+This tutorial has been crafted to give you the opportunity to copy/paste commands as much as possible, in order to get a bit familiar with the command line without getting mad about it!
+This said, **please check every block of code** you're going to run, since some lines **need** to be customized.

 ## Create personal folder and copy (link) data

 This is your safe space where you'll perform your analyses (related to ALL tutorials) without interfering with your classmates.
 We **softlink** the data without creating actual copies - although we have 2TB of storage in the course project on UPPMAX, it's good practice to save space whenever possible :-).